-Institute of Solid Mechanics of the Romanian Academy - Ctin Mille 15, 010141 Bucharest, Romania

-Corresponding author: Veturia CHIROIU, E-mail: veturia.chiroiu@imsar.ro
+Institute of Solid Mechanics of the Romanian Academy - Ctin Mille 15, 010141 Bucharest, Romania Corresponding author: Veturia Chiroiu, E-mail: veturia.chiroiu@imsar.ro

 Abstract.
-This paper formulates and motivates a model for deformation of the surgical needle during its insertion into the human liver.
+We report the deformation of the needle during its insertion into the human liver in the context of surgery simulation of the high- robotic-assisted intraoperative treatment of liver tumors based on the integrated imaging-molecular diagnosis.
+The bee needle is modeled as a flexible thread within the framework of the nonlinear elasticity theory.
 The motion equations of the needle are similar to Tzitzeica equations of surfaces which are invariant under the group of centro-affine transformations.
 That means the surfaces tend to minimize their area and have a minimal Dirichlet energy of how variable a function is.
 The closed form solutions are obtained for deformation of the needle.
 In addition, the collision between the needle and the tissues is modeled as a minimization problem.

-Key words: surgical needle, human liver, deformation, collision.
+Key words: bee needle, human liver, nonlinear elasticity theory, Tzitzeica surface.